 I joined the University of Portsmouth as a lecturer in 2014, having previously taught at University College London and the University of Southampton and worked for a European International Development NGO.
 I gained a distinction for an ESRC funded MSc in International Relations (Research) at the University of Southampton, before completing an ESRC funded PhD in International Relations at the same institution

-I am interested in the political economy of international development, with a particular focus on the securitization of international development and development aid.
+I am a political economists with diverse research interests traversing the fields of security, development and aid, and international relations.
+I have a particular interest in the securitization of international development and development aid.
 Specifically, my recent research investigates the way in which securitization is reflected in the development policy discourse of bilateral and multilateral donors and the extent to which securitization is reflected in actual development programming and aid distribution.
 This research investigates, for example, how the national security interests of donors and the way in which donors perceive conflict and fragility in the Global South impacts how they spend development aid.

 I welcome proposals from PhD candidates on the political economy of, securitisation of, and global governance of development and development aid.

 Julia Purcel (as first supervisor) – The efficacy of Universal Basic Income Programmes

 Mala Mojaria (as second supervisor) – Chinese investment in Kenya